OctopusDeploy/docs/src/pages/docs/getting-started/managing-octopus-subscriptions.md

 | Cloud: Manage Access Control   | <i class="fa-circle-check"></i>             | <i class="fa-circle-check"></i>                 | <i class="fa-solid fa-circle-xmark"></i>           |
 | Instance access                | <i class="fa-circle-check"></i> Admin       | <i class="fa-circle-check"></i> Octopus Manager | <i class="fa-solid fa-circle-xmark"></i>           |

-Inviting users to Subscription Group access:
+#### Inviting users to Subscription Group access

 1. Navigate to the dashboard and locate your subscription group.
 2. Click **ACCESS CONTROL**.
 3. Click **INVITE USER**.
-3. Enter the user's details and click **INVITE**.
+4. Enter the user's details and click **INVITE**.

 The invited user will receive an email to accept the invitation.
+If they already have an [Octopus ID](/docs/security/authentication/octopusid-authentication) (Octopus Deploy account), they can accept the invite and **Sign in** to view the Octopus instance.
+Otherwise, they will first need to **Register** a new account using the email address the invitation was sent to.

 ### Direct access (Cloud only)